 It is not the only scheme, however.
 There is Kiwisaver, and MAS has a scheme, amongst others, so seek some independent financial advice before starting employment.
 Remember if you wish to “opt out” of Kiwisaver, you have to do so (at law) within the first 50 days of employment.

 The advantages of your superannuation scheme

-Whilst anyone can start contributing to a superannuation scheme, our MECA provides for the employer to contribute equally to your scheme up to 6% of your income.
+Whilst anyone can start contributing to a superannuation scheme, our SECA provides for the employer to contribute equally to your scheme up to 6% of your income.
 Before you say, “I’m too young for superannuation” or “I need to pay off my debt first”, think again.
 The benefits of commencing contributions early are well established: if you delay, you can never catch up.